Michigan Lottery: Poker Lotto

 Poker Lotto is drawn daily and also has an instant win feature.
 Each Poker Lotto play costs $2 and only one play will be printed on a ticket.
 Each ticket is a quick pick play with five card symbols, no card knowledge or skill is needed to play.
 Players can win instantly at the time of purchase if the card symbols on their ticket match a specified winning hand from the prize structure.
 The top prize for an instant win is $5,000.
 The top prize for the nightly drawing is $100,000.
 At the nightly drawings, players also win by matching 4($500), 3($25) or 2($3) cards.

-Unlike Daily 3 & 4 (which draw numbered balls), Keno!, Lotto 47, Fantasy 5, with their Double Plays and Poker Lotto are drawn using a random number generator (RNG).
+Unlike Daily 3, Daily 4, and Daily 5 (which draw numbered balls), Keno!, Lotto 47, Fantasy 5, and Poker Lotto are drawn using a random number generator (RNG).

 In-house Club Games

 Added in 2003, Club Games consist of the Club Keno game and pull-tabs, available mostly in social settings, such as bars, restaurants, and bowling centers.